lukasz-migas/ORIGAMI/site-source/about.md

 ## Getting in touch

-If you have any questions, encounter problems or would like to chat, please contact Lukasz Migas (lukasz.migas@manchester.ac.uk or lukas.migas@yahoo.com or [@munieq11](https://twitter.com/munieq11)).
+If you have any questions, encounter problems or would like to chat, please contact Lukasz Migas (l.g.migas@tudelft.nl or lukas.migas@yahoo.com or [@munieq11](https://twitter.com/munieq11)).

 ## Contributors